RuSaG0/levenshtein-js/README.md

 ## New:
 ### maxDistance model
+Optional parameter.
+I recommend using it ONLY if there is a strong need for optimization.
+It slightly increases speed, but noticeably decreases accuracy (relative/similarity).In most cases don't use!
 ```
 levenshteinDistance({a: 'pen_pineapple_apple_pen', b: 'pen'}).steps // {20}
 levenshteinDistance({a: 'pen_pineapple_apple_pen', b: 'pen', maxDistance: 5}).steps // {5} You can set maxDistance for faster work.
 By default it's doesn't matter